huggingface/transformers/docs/source/en/models.md

 model = AutoModelForCausalLM.from_pretrained("meta-llama/Llama-2-7b-hf")
 ```

-This guide will briefly explain how models are loaded, the different ways you can load a model, and how to overcome memory issues for really big models.
+This guide will briefly explain how models are loaded, the different ways you can load a model, how to overcome memory issues for really big models, and how to load custom models.

 ## Models and configurations